The options for palliative care

 At Helping Hands, we train our carers to provide dedicated palliative care for people with a wide range of conditions and needs.
 We take a holistic approach to all forms of palliative care, which means you will receive pain and symptom management as well as emotional support.

-We believe that care at home is the best option, as it promotes independence and allows you to live your life in the comfort of your own home.
+There are four main types of palliative care; we believe that care at home is the best option, as it promotes independence and allows you to live your life in the comfort of your own home.

 Palliative care at home